 Beam particles circulating in SuperKEKB may undergo single-beam processes caused by i) scattering with residual gas molecules due to Bremsstrahlung and Coulomb interactions and ii) Coulomb scattering between particles in the same beam bunch, commonly referred to as the Touschek effect.
 These processes lead to the scattered particles falling out of the stable orbit and reaching the physical or dynamic aperture of the machine.
 This creates EM showers when these stray particles hit the beam pipe walls.
-The beam-gas background rate is proportional to the vacuum pressure and the beam current, while the Touschek background is proportional to the beam current squared and inversely proportional to the number of bunches, beam size, and the third power of the beam energy.
+The beam-gas background rate is proportional to the vacuum pressure and the beam current, while the Touschek background is proportional to the beam current squared and inversely proportional to the number of bunches and beam size.